htc-ccis2500/spring-2017/src/morea/getting-started/ex-install-git.md

 ### Stand-alone Install
-You can get it from the [Git-SCM Downloads](https://git-scm.com/download/win).
+You can also download and install git from [Git-SCM Downloads](https://git-scm.com/download/win).

 I recommend that you keep the default install settings suggested by the installer, specifically:
 <div class="row">